 Kits or supplies for the United Methodist Committee on Relief (UMCOR) can be brought to the collection site at the convention center.
 They will be taken to the Midwest Mission Distribution Center in Illinois and then distributed around the world where they are needed most.

-Note: This year's program is different than in prior years.
 Active clergy enrolled in HealthFlex need to make appointments for Blueprint for Wellness screenings available on-site during annual conference.
 Information is being sent directly to plan participants.
 Retirees on the Conference Supplement Plan will need to contact Jean Edin for a screening appointment.